-However, one aspect that the remote courses of Spring and the online courses of Summer share is that you have much more control over your engagement with the content, your classmates, and your instructor.
-For some students, this power and freedom make it easy to procrastinate and they often find themselves falling short of the goals they had at the start of the term.
+One important thing that you'll quickly notice about your online courses is that you have much more control over your engagement with the content, your classmates, and your instructor.
+For some students, this power and freedom make it easy to procrastinate and they may find themselves falling short of the goals they had at the start of the term.
 This guide is designed to give you some best-practices for approaching your fully or partially online course so that you can finish your courses as successfully as possible!
 Recognizing that there are significant differences between online and in-person courses that will affect how to optimally learn is an important first step toward becoming a great online student.

 The following principles, each of which is explained in more detail below, will help you stay on track and be successful in your online courses:

 - Communicate effectively.
-It is easy to avoid participating in discussions and group projects online, but these experiences are key to your success in the course.
-It can be especially challenging to complete group work online, so you will need to have a very clear and detailed team communication plan.
+Know how to contact your instructor and reach out for help as soon as you need it.
+Group work can be particularly challenging online, so you will need to have a very clear and detailed team communication plan.

 - Know how to complete assignments & exams.
 You will need to pay close attention to instructions from your instructor on how to format your assignments and projects.
 You may need to refer to the course syllabus for additional information.
 You may also be required to download special software to take your exams.